Dutch Oven Chicken and Dumplings

 Why I love this recipe:

-Chicken and Dumplings is one of those sense memory comfort foods, but it’s not something I grew up eating at home.
+Chicken and Dumplings is the ultimate comfort food, but it’s not something I grew up eating at home.
 (If we did, I don’t remember.
 Sorry, Mom.)

-However, I remember eating it at Southern restaurants and being obsessed with the combination of fluffy dumplings, a creamy, thick chicken stew with chunks of chicken AND the best veggie mixture.
+However, I remember eating it at Southern restaurants and being obsessed with the combination of fluffy dumplings (which are NOT the same thing as biscuits), a creamy, thick chicken stew with chunks of chicken AND the best veggie mixture.

 And this recipe… well, it’s something special.